DavidWells/serverless-workshop/_instructor/core-concepts/5-using-serverless-variable-syntax/README.md

     }
     ```

+    Note: This is just an example of one variable source (a file reference), for production applications you would typically use the `ssm` variable source to pull sensitive values from AWS SSM secret management service

 2. In `serverless.yml`, replace the hardcoded value for the for `MY_SECRET` environment variable with a serverless variable using the file reference syntax `${file(path):key}`.
 Reference the `VAR_FROM_FILE` value from `secrets.json`

 3. Create a `.gitignore` file in this directory ignore the `secrets.json` file.